BSTEM Students Without Fuller Liberal Arts/Humanities’ Roots Thrive Less

 S - Sociology

-Given the eroded and often toxic and flatly irrational nature of so much of our discourse in "civil" society these days, there is a plainly manifest and urgent case to be made for MUCH more emphasis on ALEPHS education.
-And STEM needs ALEPHS for, among other things, basis, manner and direction.
+Additionally, given the eroded and often toxic and flatly irrational nature of so much of our discourse in "civil" society these days, there is a plainly manifest and urgent case to be made for MUCH more emphasis on ALEPHS education.
+And BSTEM needs ALEPHS for, among other things, basis, manner and direction.
+We cannot merely tool students for work and further education.
+Our schooling must needs be richer than that.
+Hence, ...

 ALEPHS & STEM!